Here are some of the most commonly asked questions about the COVID-19 vaccine in Canada.

 - Who is eligible for a vaccine?

-- Canadians aged 12 and up are eligible for vaccines, though age ranges depend on the type of vaccine.
+- Canadians aged 6 months and up are eligible for vaccination, though age ranges depend on the type of vaccine.
+Eligibility may also be impacted by how many doses you have already received.

 - Is the vaccine safe for children, pregnant women, and people with other health conditions?

-- Children under the age of 12 are not currently able to get a COVID-19 vaccine.
+- Children 6 months and older are eligible for the initial COVID-19 vaccinations (also called a primary series).
+Children 5 years and older are eligible for a booster if they have not had one yet.
 Pregnant women and individuals with other health conditions should consult with a doctor before getting the vaccine.

 - How does the vaccination process work?